Your Rainy Day Wedding in St. Augustine Guide

 Make sure your vendors are rain-prepared:

-- Photographers: Weather-sealed gear and backup equipment
+- Photographers: Weather-sealed gear and backup equipment.

-- Musicians: Covered setup area and electrical protection
+- Musicians: Covered setup area and electrical protection.

-- Caterers: Indoor serving options and covered stations
+- Caterers: Indoor serving options and covered stations.

-- Florists: Weather-resistant arrangements
+- Florists: Weather-resistant arrangements.

 Experienced St. Augustine Wedding Photography

-Learn About Our Photography
+See Our Wedding Photography

 Timeline Adjustments for Rainy Days

 Flexible timing is your best friend when weather becomes a factor.
-Here's how we adjust wedding day schedules based on real experience:
+Here's how we adjust wedding day schedules, based on real experience:

 Morning Preparation Adjustments